 Linguistics at USM provides a rigorous undergraduate education focused on the nature, organization, acquisition, and origins of human natural language.
-The Linguistics major provides three pathways:
+The Linguistics major provides four pathways:

 - B.A. in Linguistics (general linguistics, no concentration)